codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

     <span style="color:#11d116">?</span> <b>Would you like to use the provided samples?</b> <span style="color:#1abc9c">No</span>
     <span style="color:#11d116">?</span> <b>Would you like to clone the documentation?</b> (y/N) </code></pre>

-    If you want to every change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
-If it finds a nodecg-io installation, its options will be preselected in the prompt.
+    If you ever want to change your nodecg-io installation to add/remove the doc repo or add/remove the samples you can always re-run `nodecg-io install`.
     Re-running `nodecg-io install` will also pull the repository and rebuild it.

 ### Continue reading